Research Studies: Parkinson's Disease

 - The study also aims to teach neurologists in-training as well as other trainees in neurophysiological techniques used in the diagnosis of movement disorders.

-- The aim of this study is to develop and test clinical applications of a wearable device that will continuously record multiple physiologic parameters such as blood pressure, heart rate, motion, and brain activity in patient's real life settings.
+- The aim of this study is to develop and test clinical applications of a wearable device that will continuously record multiple physiologic parameters such as blood pressure, heart rate, and motion, in patient's real-life settings.

 Real-Time Microneedle Sensor Monitoring of Levodopa Levels in Parkinson's disease